 Shira Isenberg is a registered dietitian and writer with a private nutrition practice in Nashville, Tennessee.
 She has a master’s degree in public health nutrition from Hunter College in New York.

-To hear an interview with Dr. Mendel Singer on obesity in the frum community, visit http://www.ou.org/life/health/physical-health/orthodox-jews-less-obese-than-the-rest-of-world-stephen-savitsky/.
+Listen to Dr. Mendel Singer speak about obesity in the frum community: http://www.ou.org/life/health/physical-health/orthodox-jews-less-obese-than-the-rest-of-world-stephen-savitsky/.